 Interest income includes amounts earned on our cash deposits with financial institutions.
-We have invested the net proceeds of prior investments, including our initial public offering, in a money market account and draw from that account as needed to fund ongoing operations.
+During 2007 and the first two quarters of 2008, we invested the proceeds of the Carilion financing transactions and the net proceeds from our initial public offering in a money market account, and we draw from that account as needed to fund ongoing operations.
+We have currently invested the proceeds from the Silicon Valley Bank debt facility in a money market account.